 We evaluated the performance of the full Bayesian estimation by comparing with the marginal estimation in terms of Mean Squared Error (MSE) and variance.
-Fig. 2 plots MSE's and variances of the Bayesian correlation estimation and the marginal correlation estimation over 500 simulations.
-It is evident in Fig. 2 that the MSE of Bayesian estimation is about three-fold smaller than that of the marginal estimation.
-A much dramatic contrast was observed at the small sample size that clearly shows the advantages of the Bayesian estimations for the small sample size problem.
-Comparison of variances follows the same trend (Fig. 2).
+Fig. 1b plots MSE's of Bayesian hierarchical model estimation (left) and marginal correlation estimation (right) over 500 simulations.
+It is evident in Fig. 1b that the MSE of Bayesian estimation is about three-fold smaller than that of the marginal estimation.
+Comparison of variances follows the same trend.